-We have currently identified two recommendations for the Pension Fund as a result of issues identified during the course of our audit.
+We have currently identified three recommendations for the Pension Fund as a result of issues identified during the course of our audit.
 We have agreed our recommendations with management and we will report on progress on these recommendations during the course of the 2019/20 audit.
 The matters reported here are limited to those deficiencies that we have identified during the course of our audit and that we have concluded are of sufficient importance to merit being reported to you in accordance with auditing standards.

-Assessment Issue and risk Recommendations 0 Our journals testing identified a number of journals that did not contain any evidence of authorisation before posting.
+Assessment Issue and risk Issue and risk Recommendations 0 Our journals testing identified a number of journals that did not contain any evidence of authorisation before posting.
 It is our understanding of the Pension Fund's policy that journals of those types should be subject to separate authorisation but that as a result of the lower volume of transactions and fewer members of staff who can post journal entries as compared to the County Council, this policy is not always followed in practice.
 Journals for the Pension Fund should be authorised in accordance with the relevant internal policy or that policy amended for the purposes of the Pension Fund.
-Management response TBC ‡2 As part of our testing of investments we considered management's quarterly reconciliation of investment valuations and noted that a number of differences had been identified that were not followed up with the custodian until year end.
-It would be more efficient for these differences to be followed up at the time they arise so that any corrections can Any differences identified from the custodian's quarterly reconciliation should be followed up in a more timely way.
-Management response TBC be made promptly.
+Management response The Pension Fund's journal policy will be reviewed and updated.
+As part of our testing of investments we considered management's quarterly reconciliation of investment valuations and noted that a number of differences had been identified that were not followed up with the custodian until year end.
+It would be more efficient for these differences to be followed up at the time they arise so that any corrections can be made promptly.
+Any differences identified from the custodian's quarterly reconciliation should be followed up in a more timely way.
+Management response Agreed, there were a number of inconsistencies in the accounting reports from the custodian.
+We now have a clearer understanding of those inconsistencies and are confident that we will be able to follow up differences identified in a more timely manner.
+3 Management's reconciliation of the pension fund bank account contains uncleared miscellaneous items totalling approximately £354k.
+This balances comprises 105 transactions of which 77 relate to March 2019 and the remainder are spread across 9 months within the period March 2018 to February 2019.
+Whilst the uncleared transactions are individually and in aggregate not numerically significant, there are a number of aged transactions that it would be preferable to resolve as quickly as possible.
+Uncleared miscellaneous items in the bank account reconciliation should be resolved more promptly.
+Management response 69 of the transactions were posted during the last week of March, 56 of these transactions were cleared during the first week in April.
+There are some 4,000 transactions processed each year with a small number that are difficult to allocate due to lack of information about the transaction.